GARLIC: GAussian Representation LearnIng for spaCe partitioning: Method

-This loss encourages highly confident (low-entropy) assignments, thereby reducing ambiguity and stabilizing optimization.
-To prevent excessive expansion of Gaussians caused by the divergence objective and ensure that each Gaussian accurately aligns with its assigned points, we introduce the anchor loss $\mathcal{L}_{\text{anchor}}$:
+To further prevent excessive expansion of Gaussians caused by the divergence objective and ensure that each Gaussian aligns with its assigned points, we introduce the anchor loss $\mathcal{L}_{\text{anchor}}$:

-where \(\hat{\boldsymbol{\mu}}_i\) and \(\hat{\boldsymbol{\Sigma}}_i=\mathrm{Cov}(x \in B_{g_i})\) are the empirical mean and covariance of points assigned to Gaussian \(g_i\), and \(\alpha\) is a hyperparameter balancing position and shape.
-This loss constrains Gaussians by anchoring them closely to their local data distributions, counteracting uncontrolled growth from other loss terms and maintaining geometric alignment and interpretability.
+where \(\hat{\boldsymbol{\mu}}_i\) and \(\hat{\boldsymbol{\Sigma}}_i=\mathrm{Cov}(x \in \mathcal{B}_{g_i})\) are the empirical mean and covariance of points assigned to Gaussian \(g_i\), and \(\alpha\) is a hyperparameter balancing position and shape.
+This loss constrains Gaussians by anchoring them closely to their local data distributions, restraining uncontrolled growth from other loss terms and maintaining geometric alignment.
 Finally, our loss function is defined as:

 where \(\lambda_{\text{div}}, \lambda_{\text{cov}} \text{ and } \lambda_{\text{anchor}}\) are hyperparameters balancing the importance of each term.